 Sedric received his PhD from the University of Toronto, and an MBA & a Graduate Diploma in Health Industry Management from Schulich School of Business.

-Konrad is responsible for negotiating license agreements, research contracts and other related agreements.
-He applies his extensive pharma experience as a commercialization advisor to the team in various industry endeavors with internal and external partners.
-With over 25 years of combined experience as a Biotechnology Commercialization Manager for institutions such as the University of Toronto, The Canadian Arthritis Network, Centre for Addiction and Mental Health (CAMH) and Sinai Health System, and over 15 years as a Contracts Specialist for CAMH and other hospitals affiliated with the University of Toronto, he brings a broad spectrum of knowledge to commercializing early-stage discoveries from academic institutions.
+In his role as Director of Business Development, Konrad applies his extensive pharma and tech transfer experience in leading the SickKids IP&C business development team.
+With over 25 years of combined experience as a Biotechnology Commercialization Manager for institutions such as the University of Toronto, The Canadian Arthritis Network, Centre for Addiction and Mental Health (CAMH) and Sinai Health System, and over 15 years as a Contracts Specialist for CAMH and other hospitals affiliated with the University of Toronto, he brings a broad spectrum of knowledge to commercializing early-stage discoveries out of our institution.

 Anny supports the design of business strategies and manages day-to-day operations, including business administration, communications, financial and data analysis.
 She brings a unique blend of experience encompassing the development of information strategies and implementing improvement initiatives.
 Prior to joining the IP&C team, Anny held various roles in research administration and program/project management.
 Anny received a Bachelor of Science (Honours) degree from the University of Waterloo, specializing in Life Science and Business